This ride has now passed.

-Protect your head - wear a helmet!
+It is recommended that all riders wear a helmet.
 A selection of helmets will be available for purchase on the day.

 ** We recommend that all riders have both bike and personal liability insurances as we cannot be held responsible for damage, loss or theft of your bike or personal items or personal liability.**

 GPX routes are available after you have signed up.

 For answers to common queries about our rides, please see our ONLINE FAQs

 Team Entry (Enter total no. required.
 Price per person) (£19.50)